mdlincoln/mdlincoln.github.io/_posts/2020-05-26-tidy-data-for-humanities.md

 ## Annotated Readings and Lessons

 Although the course got cancelled well before I could pull together the full lesson plan, I'd like to give the general outline of the syllabus.
 My planned structure was a daily mix of hands-on work with some sample sources and accessible tools, followed by discussion about a reading or two where we'd try to bring the morning's practice into conversation with more theoretical discussions about structuring data.
+Given that this planning got suspended early on, some of these sections are more complete while others are more sketchy.

 ### What is tidying?